amiryzat/ProxyGuard/docs/architecture.md

 ## Verification Snapshots

-At every terminal check-in outcome (`confirmed`, `not_recognized`, `liveness_failed`; `identity_mismatch` is retained as a terminal state but is currently unreachable now that the voice listening phase is gone), `src/main.py` saves a snapshot of the webcam frame to `logs/snapshots/` (created automatically if missing), at the same moment attendance is logged for that outcome.
+At every terminal check-in outcome (`confirmed`, `not_recognized`, `liveness_failed`; `identity_mismatch` is retained as a terminal state but is currently unreachable now that the voice listening phase is gone), `CheckinSession` saves a snapshot of the webcam frame to `logs/snapshots/` (created automatically if missing), at the same moment attendance is logged for that outcome.
+Both the desktop flow and `checkin_app/` write to the same folder in the same format, since both drive the same `CheckinSession`.

 - **Every outcome is captured, successes included** — not just failures.
 Because a check-in can pass the liveness checks and still be a photo of someone else held up to the camera, the saved image gives a lecturer a way to manually verify the actual face after the fact.
-- **A pre-overlay frame is saved.** `main.py` keeps an un-annotated copy of each frame taken before any bounding boxes or status text are drawn, so the face in the snapshot is unobstructed.
+- **A pre-overlay frame is saved.** `CheckinSession` keeps an un-annotated copy of each frame taken before any bounding boxes or status text are drawn, so the face in the snapshot is unobstructed.
-- **File naming** combines the `session_id`, the identity (`confirmed_name` if recognized, otherwise `unknown`), the outcome reason, and an `HHMMSS` timestamp, e.g. `2026-07-07_0900_CSC649_Week3_unknown_liveness_timeout_171322.jpg` (the `session_id` portion now includes the class code and week per the Phase 1 format above).
+- **File naming** combines the `session_id`, the identity (`last_known_name` — the bad-frame-protected last confidently recognized identity — if one was established this attempt, otherwise `unknown`), the outcome reason as actually written to the CSV (not the pre-duplicate-downgrade reason, see [[bugs]] Bug 4), and an `HHMMSS` timestamp, e.g. `2026-07-07_0900_CSC649_Week3_unknown_liveness_timeout_171322.jpg` (the `session_id` portion now includes the class code and week per the Phase 1 format above).
 The timestamp keeps multiple check-ins within one session from overwriting each other.
+The attendance CSV row uses the same fallback logic (`confirmed_name` on success, else `last_known_name`, else `"Unknown"` — see [[bugs]] Bug 8), so a recognized student who fails liveness has their real name in both the snapshot filename and the CSV row, not just the former.

 Snapshots are a manual review aid only; the system never uses them to auto-accept or auto-reject a check-in.